 The Audible Acting Studio and Audible Sound Studio

 The “Audible Acting Studio,” a 1,400-square-foot, acoustically-treated performance training facility will provide Ryerson School of Performance with a flexible rehearsal space that uses integrated technology to allow for professional-quality audio recording of individual and ensemble voice acting.
 Additionally, an existing audio production studio in the Rogers Communications Centre will be upgraded to the “Audible Sound Studio,” providing specialized technology for aspiring audiobook producers from across FCAD’s nine schools, including students in media production, documentary media, and creative industries.
 Both studios will open in Spring 2019.
+Luckily they have access to other audio production platforms at the moment, so they are able to work mobile and also work outside the centres opening hours.

 Audio-Related Course Work